C0Assassin/rb4-to-rb2/README.md

 *  Natalie Imbruglia - Torn
 *  Natasha Bedingfield - Unwritten
 *  Neon Trees - Everybody Talks
-*  New Found Glory - All Downhill From Here
+*  New Found Glory - All Downhill from Here
 *  Newfane - Don't Let Her Go
-*  Nickelback - The Devil Went Down To Georgia
+*  Nickelback - The Devil Went Down to Georgia
-*  Nine Days - Absolutely (Story Of A Girl)
+*  Nine Days - Absolutely (Story of a Girl)
-*  Nirvana - The Man Who Sold the World (Live)
+*  Nirvana - The Man Who Sold the World (Live from MTV Unplugged)
 *  Nita Strauss ft.
-David Draiman of Disturbed - Dead Inside
+David Draiman - Dead Inside
 *  Oasis - Champagne Supernova
 *  Of Mice & Men - Taste of Regret
 *  Of Mice & Men - Would You Still Be There